 Please choose whether you are responding as an individual or on behalf of an organisation.
 Note: If you choose "individual" and consent to have the response published, it will appear under your own name.
 If you choose "on behalf of an organisation" and consent to have the response published, it will be published under the organisation's name. an individual Which of the following best describes you?
 (If you are a professional or academic, but not in a subject relevant to the consultation, please choose "Member of the public".)
-Member of the public Please select the category which best describes your organisation No Response Please choose one of the following: I am content for this response to be published and attributed to me or my organisation Please provide your Full Name or the name of your organisation.
+Member of the public Please select the category which best describes your organisation No Response Please choose one of the following: I would like this response to be published anonymously Please provide your Full Name or the name of your organisation.
 (Only give the name of your organisation if you are submitting a response on its behalf).
 (Note: the name will not be published if you have asked for the response to be anonymous or "not for publication".
 Otherwise this is the name that will be published with your response).
-Helen Armet Please provide details of a way in which we can contact you if there are queries regarding your response.
+Please provide details of a way in which we can contact you if there are queries regarding your response.
 Email is preferred but you can also provide a postal address or phone number.
-We will not publish these details. im and approach - Note: All answers to the questions in this section nn and approach - Note.
-An answers to the questions in this section hav he nublished (unless your response is "not for nublication")
+We will not publish these details.
+Aim and approach - Note: All answers to the questions in this section ay be published (unless your response is "not for publication").
 Q1.
 Which of the following best expresses your view of the proposed Bill?
 (Please note that this question is compulsory.)
+Fully opposed